Fee payment deadline is today, May 21. More

-A late registration fee of $100 may be assessed to a student account when registration has occurred starting two weeks before the start day of the semester for Full-Term, First 8-week Term, and First 5-week term classes.
-For Second 8-week Term, Second 5-week Term, Third 5-week Term, and Flex courses, the fee may be assessed when registration has occurred starting two weeks before the start day of the term or of the course.
+A late registration fee of $100 will be assessed to a student account when registration has occurred starting two weeks before the start day of the semester for Full-Term, First 8-week Term, and First 5-week term classes.
+For Second 8-week Term, Second 5-week Term, Third 5-week Term, and Flex courses, the fee will be assessed when registration has occurred starting two weeks before the start day of the term or of the course.

 Proficiency Examination Fee